 Exporting a calibration profile for supported integration devices

 With the SoundID Reference 5.1.0 version release, you can now export calibration profiles for your headphones and speakers.
 The exported file will include the data/information you currently have pre-selected in SoundID Reference.
-The exported calibration profile can be imported to specific/dedicated hardware solutions.
-Experience accurate studio reference sound, lowest latency, optimized performance, and more.
+The calibration profile can then be uploaded to integrated hardware (DSP-enabled speakers, audio interfaces, etc. - full list below).

 NOTE!
 This feature is available in SoundID Reference 5.1.0 and later.
 Download here.

 A successful profile export will generate a .bin file which will include almost all of your assigned settings (your preset data) with a couple of exceptions that will be handled on the integration device instead: